NEW JULY 2024 DOL RULES: WHO GETS OVERTIME PAY? DO I HAVE TO PAY OVERTIME TO EVERY EMPLOYEE?

 Physician Employees

 There may be some instances where your practice has a physician employee, and FLSA has specific rules that apply to employees who practice medicine.
-However, the specific language in the law, rules and FAQs leave some ambiguity for chiropractic physicians in this area.
+However, the language in the law, rules, and FAQs, as read together, leaves some ambiguity for chiropractic physicians when determining overtime for physician employees.

 Although chiropractic physicians in Illinois are clearly physicians (Illinois Medical Practice Act), the specific FLSA statute providing this salary basis exemption does not include chiropractic physicians in the specified list.
-The Illinois Chiropractic Society contends that, because Illinois law clearly defines chiropractic physicians as physicians under the law, chiropractic physicians should be able to apply this exemption to chiropractic physician employees.
+The Illinois Chiropractic Society’s interpretation is that, because Illinois law clearly defines chiropractic physicians as physicians under the law, chiropractic physicians should be able to apply this exemption to chiropractic physician employees, regardless of salary.
 However, when under scrutiny, the Department of Labor may determine otherwise.

-The easiest way to eliminate this question would be to pay chiropractic physician employees a fixed salary greater than $35,568 per year.
+The easiest way to eliminate this question would be to pay chiropractic physician employees a fixed salary greater than $43,888 per year for 2024, or $58,656 starting on January 1, 2025.
 Otherwise, we would encourage employers to seek the counsel of an employment attorney.

 Highly Compensated Employees

-There may be some instances where your practice has an employee, such as another physician, that meets the Highly Compensated Employee status.
+There may be some instances where your practice has an employee, such as another physician, that meets the Highly Compensated Employee status ($132,964 per year beginning July 1, 2024, followed by an increase to $151,164 on January 1, 2025).
 In these cases, in order to be considered exempt, the highly compensated employee must meet a simpler set of standards.
 If you have a non-physician employee or a physician who is not treating patients, please review the US Department of Labor Fact Sheet #17A.

-At the beginning of this process it will be important to determine the impact of the changes (or current misclassifications) to your office.
+As the new salary thresholds are phased in, it will be important to determine the impact of the changes (or current misclassifications) to your office.
 To measure that effect, carefully identify those employees that must be converted to overtime-eligible employees under the new salary rules.
 With the increased salary threshold, many who were previously not eligible for overtime may become eligible.
 Then determine the potential impact – number of overtime hours worked, reasons for the additional hours, frequency of overtime hours, etc. This will give you the requisite information to make informed decisions.
 Once you are able to determine this information, here are some adjustments you may want to consider in order to reduce the number of overtime hours for which you may now be responsible:

-3. Review activities in the office and eliminate or reduce the potentially unnecessary or less valuable activities.
+- Review activities in the office and eliminate or reduce the potentially unnecessary or less valuable activities.
 For example, if you currently provide a paid lunch hour, consider converting to an unpaid lunch period.
 Additionally, you may want to find ways to streamline your staff meetings in order to reduce the amount of time in meetings.
-This may involve a more extensive upper level meeting with exempt employees, and shorter meetings with employees that are overtime-eligible.
+This may involve a more extensive upper-level meeting with exempt employees, and shorter meetings with employees that are overtime-eligible.

 Conclusion